TadiT7/treble_experimentations_wiki/Infinix-Note-8.md

 # [Infinix Note 8] - [x692]

-Helio G80 (MT6768)
+Helio G80 (MT6769)

 Overall excellent, things are working as expected.

-Tested with Havoc-OS GSI, CAOS, and PixelExperience (Android 10 & 11)
+Tested with Phh's GSI, LineageOS, CAOS, and PixelExperience (Android 10, 11 & 12)

 ## Steps to install